woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Twenty-two
 If we're fortunate, we sooner or later begin to see that all materialist paths — that is, all paths that involve trying to manipulate our environment — do not lead to happiness.
 Then our search takes on a spiritual form.
-This is very significant,and it opens up a danger too, because attachments to spiritual paths are more difficult to see as attachments.
+This is very significant,and it opens up a danger too, because <font color=red>attachments to spiritual paths are more difficult to see as attachments</font>.

 Now we’re searching for enlightenment or heaven or God or no-mind or whatever the name is.
 As Osho points out, this is the same movement.
 Again, we become attached to our path, to our method.
 The attachment now may be to a teacher or leader.
 It may be to forms and rituals and dogma,or to a particular growth or consciousness movement.